-Selects a timing variation range, as a percentage of the repeat interval, in which the interrupt might occur for a period.
+A timing variation range, as a percentage of the repeat interval, in which the interrupt might occur for a period.
 For example, if the repeat interval is 100 and the variance 5%, the interrupt might occur anywhere between T=95 and T=105, to simulate a variation in the timing.
+Click to edit.